 The Company leases certain office space and equipment under operating leases.
-Leases are recognized as a liability to make lease payments and as an asset representing the right to use the asset during the lease term, or "lease liability" and "right-of-use asset", respectively.
+Leases are recognized as a liability to make lease payments and as an asset representing the right to use the asset during the lease term, or "lease liability" and "right-of-use asset," respectively.
 The lease liability is measured as the present value of remaining lease payments, discounted at the Company's incremental borrowing rate.
-The Company reports its right-of-use assets in other assets and its lease liabilities in other liabilities.
+The Company reports its right-of-use assets in other assets and its lease liabilities in other liabilities within the Consolidated Balance Sheets.